 “Absolutely not,” James says, eyebrows raised.
 “You of all people should realize that!
 Plus, I’m calling an impromptu practice later today.”

 Sirius rolls his eyes.
 “For fucks sake, Prongs.
 It’s Sunday.
 Day of rest.
 Ever heard of it?”

-“Not for us, if we want to win!”
-James declares.
+“Not for us, if we want to win.
+And with you being out of training all week,” James says, looking annoyed.
 He is now manically scribbling on his spare bit of parchment, organizing plays.
-“We need to beat Slytherin if we want to progress towards the Cup!”
+“We need to beat Slytherin if we want to progress towards the Cup,”

-Much to my dismay, however, just as I’m entering the hall of portraits, I hear a call from behind me.
+Much to my dismay, however, just as I’m entering the Hall of Portraits, I hear a familair call from behind me.